Christian Liberty Is Not Libertinism

 Galatians 5:1, 4, 13, KJV Stand fast therefore in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage… Christ is become of no effect unto you, whosoever of you are justified by the law; ye are fallen from grace… For, brethren, ye have been called unto liberty; only use not liberty for an occasion to the flesh…

-- • The “liberty” Paul speaks of in verses 1 and 4 is freedom from trying to be justified before God by the works of the Law.
-It speaks of our being redeemed entirely by God’s grace, not by works (see Ephesians 2:8-10).
+- • The liberty Paul speaks of in verses 1 and 4 is freedom from trying to be justified before God by the works of the Law.
+The Christian's liberty speaks of our being redeemed entirely by God’s grace, not by works (see Ephesians 2:8-10).

 Romans 6:17-18, 22 But thanks be to God that, though you used to be slaves to sin, you have come to obey from your heart the pattern of teaching that has now claimed your allegiance.
 You have been set free from sin and have become slaves to righteousness… But now that you have been set free from sin and have become slaves of God, the benefit you reap leads to holiness, and the result is eternal life.

 - • Our liberation, our "being set free," is from sin (18).
 It is not a freedom to commit sin.
 It is liberty from sin, not libertinism, which rejects moral boundaries and self-restraints.